Decryptic/ItLit/README.md

 extinct api: www.itlit.io

+This app was too fringe to keep running, neverless feel free to check out the code I wrote in 2017.
+In this repository, you will find two native repositories: one Android (Java) and the other iOS (Swift).
+Also, you will find the redacted API written in Python using the Flask web server.

 ItLit is your app for finding parties, making acquaintances while you're out on the town, music festivals, field trips, etc.

 On the right, you have a map where you can see all of your friends who are online.